Skip to main content

 Graduate Students

 We are currently accepting applications for students interesting in pursuing an MS or PhD graduate degree with the Avian Migration Program within the Departments of Biology and Fish, Wildlife and Conservation Ecology.
 Students may apply for specific funded projects, or may apply generally to the program; a current list of funded projects is available at the link below.
 Students will be supported by a mix of program funds, outside grant funding and teaching assistantships.
-Support for tuition and health care will also be available.
-We especially encourage applications from students identifying as a member of minority groups traditionally underrepresented in resource management.
+We encourage student to talk with program faculty before applying.

 Apply Here ▸